 2. Body copy

-Use your body copy to share quality, interesting, and industry adjacent content.
+Once you have their attention with your must click subject line, use your body copy to share quality, especially relevant, and industry adjacent content.
 The more relevant it is, the more it will be shared, and the more your name and brand get in front of potential customers.

 3. Call to action (CTA)